 Treatment Of Dementia

 The treatment for dementia mainly consists of supportive care and treating the causative factors wherever possible.
-Medical management consists of the following:
+It consists of:

-3. N-methyl-D-aspartate (NMDA) agonists: These are drugs that decrease the activity of glutamate, thereby controlling the symptoms.
-The formulations that belong to this class are Memantine.
+• N-methyl-D-aspartate (NMDA) agonists: These are drugs that decrease the activity of glutamate (a chemical that helps transmit signals between nerve cells), thereby controlling the symptoms.
+Example: Memantine.

-4. Antioxidant drugs: These drugs help to improve the symptoms of dementia by fighting the free radicals that could be responsible for symptoms such as decline in memory.
-The class of drugs which are popular include Coenzyme Q10, Ginkgo biloba, Saint John’s Wort, etc
+• Antioxidant drugs: These drugs help to improve the symptoms of dementia by fighting the free radicals that could be responsible for symptoms such as decline in memory.
+The class of drugs which are popular include Coenzyme Q10, Ginkgo biloba, etc

-6. Ibuprofen: It is a cyclooxygenase (COX) inhibitor designed to relieve pain, decrease inflammation, and reduce fever.
-It decreases the production of nitric oxide (NO), protects neurons against glutamate toxicity, and decreases the production of proinflammatory cytokines thereby controlling the symptoms of dementia.
+• Cyclooxygenase (COX) inhibitors: These are designed to relieve pain, decrease inflammation, and reduce fever.
+It can decrease the production of nitric oxide (NO), and protect neurons against glutamate toxicity, thereby controlling the symptoms of dementia.
+Example: Ibuprofen.

 • Supplements: Sometimes dementia is caused by nutritional deficiencies.
-Correcting these with vitamin supplements such as Polybion SF Syrup and Meg-B12 Capsules can help reverse dementia.
+Correcting these with vitamin supplements can help reverse dementia.

 • Antidiabetics & antihypertensives: Treating diabetes with oral hypoglycemic drugs or insulin and hypertension with antihypertensives is essential if dementia is found to be a complication of these comorbidities.